SBCV celebrates 25 years of church planting at annual homecoming

 “You are not alone not only because you are surrounded by brothers and sisters in the SBC of Virginia, but because Jesus Himself promised that as you and I advance the gospel through the local church, He is with us.”

-The 2025 SBCV Annual Homecoming will take place on Nov.
+The 2025 SBCV annual homecoming will take place on Nov.
 9-11 at First Baptist Church of Roanoke, Va.

 Ohio celebrates achievements in 71st year